hapax/hapax.github.io/assets/polarizer.md

 ### 2.2.
 Flashlights and sunglasses <a id="sec-2-2" name="sec-2-2"></a>

-So, Planck and Einstein teach us that light comes in discrete lumps.
+Planck and Einstein teach us that light comes in discrete lumps.
-But there's nothing these don't behave like little beach balls.
+But there's nothing to prevent these lumps from behaving like little, classical beach balls.
+We will see, however, that quantum mechanics is fundamentally different.
+To see how this happens, let's remember that according to classical electromagnetism, light has an electric component which wobbles up and down.
+The plane in which this wobbling happens is called the *polarization*.